ARMmbed/DAPLink/README.md

 ## Documentation

-All important documentation, The DAPLink Handbook, is stored in the [doc][doc/] directory.
+All important documentation, The DAPLink Handbook, is stored in the [doc](doc/) directory of the source code tree repository.

 [arm]: https://www.arm.com "ARM Limited website"